nanoframework/nf-interpreter/docs/build-instructions.md

 -G "NMake Makefiles" ../
 ```

-This will call CMake (on your *build* directory that is assumed to be under the repository root) specifing the location of the toolchain install, targeting STM32F407VG, asking for the ST Cube package version 1.13.1 to be used, specifying FreeRTOS v9.0.0 as the RTOS and that the build files suitable for NMake are to be generated.
+This will call CMake (on your *build* directory that is assumed to be under the repository root) specifying the location of the toolchain install, targeting STM32F407VG, asking for the ST Cube package version 1.13.1 to be used, specifying FreeRTOS v9.0.0 as the RTOS and that the build files suitable for NMake are to be generated.

 Another example: